 The Lutheran Church—Missouri Synod began work in Venezuela in 1951.
-LCMS World Mission has supported church-planting, theological education, and outreach efforts since that time with its financial and personnel resources.
+The LCMS has supported church-planting, theological education, and outreach efforts since that time with its financial and personnel resources.

-LCMS World Relief and Human Care awarded its first grants to the church in Venezuela in 1990, which provided health clinic equipment and helped construct a preschool.
-Since that time, LCMS World Relief and Human Care has given a half dozen grants to assist the church in human care and disaster response efforts.
+The LCMS awarded its first grants to the church in Venezuela in 1990, when it provided health clinic equipment and helped construct a preschool.
+Since that time, the LCMS has given a half dozen grants to assist the church in human care and disaster response efforts.

-Today, LCMS World Mission continues to support the Lutheran Church of Venezuela.
+Today, the LCMS continues to support the Lutheran Church of Venezuela.
 The Juan de Frías Theological Seminary provides extensive theological training in proclaiming God’s Word and administering the Sacraments.
-It continues to depend on support from LCMS World Mission, though it is now led by a fully-Venezuelan teaching faculty.
+It continues to depend on support from the LCMS, though it is now led by a fully-Venezuelan teaching faculty.

 Other Lutheran groups working in Venezuela include: